The world holds new surprises. The Covid pandemic just proved it.

 - Customer is the focal point: When your efforts are focused on your target market, your efforts are more likely to bear fruit.
 The goal of delivering customer satisfaction and business value becomes easy when you know the customer persona.
 Understanding your customer through sales and marketing analytical data is a good starting point.
 Use this data with market research insights, demographic and ethnographic segmentation, and customer interviews can unearth a gold mine.
 Map your customer journey to understand the experience of your customer with your business.
 This will help in marking the interactions with your customers and their feelings and behaviour during each of these interactions.

 - Lightening Efficiency: Business Agility means responsiveness and adaptability to change strategy based on real time data and make changes on time.

 - Enhancing Productivity and Quality: Organizational silos are the number one impediment that hurts productivity.
 This is where structural agility, an operations domain of business agility, comes into play.

-- Customer-centricity: Since customers are jugular, agile organizations give importance to customer feedback and inputs during production and post-production stage.
+- Customer-centricity: Since customers are jugular, agile organizations give importance to customer feedback and inputs during the production and post-production stages.

 - Transparency: Truly Agile organizations ensure visibility and transparency of the entire business.
 Nothing is hidden.
 They also encourage the exchange of ideas and cross-functional association.
 This enables faster correction of mistakes and correction on the go.

-Here some of the things that prevent business agility a reality-
+Here are some of the things that prevent business agility a reality-

 - Underplaying the longevity of the transformation process only to wrap it up faster, leaving no scope for learning and assimilation in an enterprise

-- Withholding of information by leadership personnel with regards to teams, final objectives and associated business metrics and figures
+- Withholding of information by leadership personnel with regard to teams, final objectives, and associated business metrics and figures

 - Failure to evaluate the current state of working relationships at all levels in the enterprise.
 Scarcity of trust, psychological trust, and means for honest communication